MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `120`

-The number of columns displayed in the window upon first load.

 ### Rows on first launch

+The number of rows displayed in the window upon first load.

 **Property name:** `initialRows`